wooheaven/unix-study/01_Ubuntu/02_16/75_vim/04_ETC/05_vim_split.md

-Ctrl-w k Ctrl-w ↑  Shift focus to split above the current Ctrl-w n+          Increase size of current split by n lines Ctrl-w n-          Decrease size of current split by n lines
+Ctrl-w k Ctrl-w ↑  Shift focus to split above the current Ctrl-w n+          Increase size of current split by n lines Ctrl-w n-          Decrease size of current split by n lines :ls                Show current buffers
+:b 2               Open buffer #2 in this window
 ```